Katzenfutter selbst machen: 10 Rezepte für Katzen kochen - RumbleBox

 • Ingredients: 120 g lamb, 1 small potato (approx. 50 g), some chicken broth

-• Preparation: Fry the lamb and simmer in broth until soft.
-Boil the potatoes, mash them and mix everything together.
+• Preparation: Brown the lamb and simmer in broth until soft.
+Cook the potatoes, mash them, and mix everything together.

-• Preparation: Simmer the chicken and carrot in water for about 2 hours, chop the chicken into small pieces and puree with the broth.
+• Preparation: Simmer chicken and carrot in water for about 2 hours, chop chicken into small pieces and puree with the broth.

 • Ingredients: 180 g chicken hearts, 1 tbsp liver (approx. 10 g), 1 tbsp cooked rice (approx. 10 g), 1 tsp quark